Sharpening Part 2 – The Journey

 Friction Reduction

 Oil pots are useful not only for keeping corrosion at bay, they also help minimize the friction your chisels, saws, planes, and knives generate when cutting wood, as well as the energy you need to expend in cutting.
-By using an oilpot to reduce friction as your blade cuts wood, that same wood, and especially the “hairy” fibers that project into the kerf, will not deflect the blade away from your intended line of cut as easily, noticeably increasing the precision of your work.
+By using an oilpot to reduce friction as your blade cuts wood, that same wood, and especially the “hairy” fibers that project into the kerfs of sawcuts, will not deflect the blade away from your intended line of cut as easily, noticeably increasing the precision of your work.
 Do you doubt me?
 Give it a try and prepared to be pleasantly surprised

 Making the Essential Oilpot

 In Japan, an oilpot is traditionally made by cutting a joint of well-dried, large-diameter bamboo into a cup 3 to 4 inches deep.
 If you don’t have access to bamboo where you live, a hollowed-out piece of some close-grained wood suitable for making water-tight barrels, such as white oak, or a plastic mug, or even a segment of capped PVC pipe will work just as well.
 The important thing is that the container not be made of metal, glass, ceramic or any other material approaching the hardness of a chisel blade.
+While convenient and sized right, tin-plated steel cans are risky.

 Shape the bottom or foot of the cup so it will rest on a more-or-less flat surface with a few irregularities.
-Some people scallop the bottom so it rests on only three or four spots at the foot’s perimeter thereby making it more stable on irregular surfaces.
+Some people scallop the bottom and foot so it rests on only three or four spots at the foot’s perimeter thereby making it more stable on irregular surfaces.
 And a piece of sandpaper glued to the bottom of the container will prevent your planes from dragging it around when you pass their soles over the wick.

 If you make your oilpot from bamboo or wood, after painting it be sure to line the inside of the cup with an unbroken sheet of aluminum foil to prevent the oil from soaking through.
 The paint alone will slow down the oil’s movement through the wood’s fibers, but sure as hogs are made of bacon, without an impermeable liner of some sort, it will eventually seep out making a mess.
 An aluminum foil liner will fix this.